jjacobsonn/UrbanFlux/TECH-DOC.md

 ---

-**End of Spec — UrbanFlux is a Rust-based ETL system demonstrating concurrency, performance, and reliability suitable for FAANG interviews.**
+**End of Specification — UrbanFlux is a Rust-based ETL system for processing NYC 311 service request data with emphasis on concurrency, performance, and reliability.**